AVpres/homebrew-formulae/README.md

 ## Maintained Formulae

-During the software development, it’s necessary to be connected to our [extranet](https://reto.ch/cgi-bin/login.pl) before running the following formulae, otherwise all but the libraries will be installed.
+During the software development, it’s necessary to be connected to our [extranet](https://reto.ch/cgi-bin/login.pl) before running the following formulae, otherwise all but the libraries and their associated command-line utilities will be installed.

-- the **openLTFS** package includes the _ltfs_ C library and the _openltfs_ Bash command-line tool;
+- the **openLTFS** package includes the _ltfs_, _mkltfs_ and _chkltfs_ C command-line tools, and the _openltfs_ Bash command-line interface;
 - the **openLTO** package is a collection of Bash scripts to manage LTO cartridges with LTFS;
 - the **openMovIm** package contains the _libmovim_ C library, implementing the _MovIm_ video codec and the _openmovim_ Bash command-line interface to _livmovim_, allowing to encode, decode, play and analyse virtually any moving images.